jckelevatelegacy-spec/Data-Analytics-Portfolio/README.md

 Data Analytics Portfolio

+# Data Analytics Portfolio

 A collection of data analytics projects completed through professional training and independent work.
-These projects demonstrate skills in SQL, PostgreSQL, Power BI, Tableau, spreadsheets, business analysis, data visualization, exploratory analysis, and KPI development.
+These projects demonstrate skills in SQL, PostgreSQL, Tableau, Power BI, spreadsheets, business analysis, data visualization, and KPI development.

+## About Me

+I am a data analyst transitioning from a sales and business development background with over 5 years of professional experience.
+I enjoy transforming data into actionable business insights and building projects that combine SQL, relational databases, data visualization, and business analysis to solve real-world problems.

+My current focus is expanding my portfolio while continuing to strengthen my skills in PostgreSQL, Tableau, Power BI, and business intelligence.

+## Technical Skills

 ## Technical Skills